Build your Smarthome App with IBM Cloud

-Monitor temperature and humidity values from your mobile app, powered via IBM Bluemix and IoTIFY.
+Monitor temperature and humidity values from your mobile app, powered via IBM Cloud and IoTIFY.
 View Source

-This guide will show how to connect a virtual Raspberry Pi emulator running in IoTIFY’s virtual lab to IBM Bluemix and then connect a mobile app to Bluemix platform to monitor the data it receives.
+This guide will show how to connect a virtual Raspberry Pi emulator running in IoTIFY’s virtual lab to IBM Cloud and then connect a mobile app to IBM Cloud to monitor the data it receives.
 You could also connect your system with Twilio to trigger a message when temperature value exceeds the threshold.
 Concepts explained here are general and can be easily modified to suit your particular project needs

 - Interacting with hardware, for example communicating with an I2C device and operating digital inputs and outputs.

-- Interfacing with IBM bluemix, one of the leading IoT cloud platforms.
+- Interfacing with IBM Cloud, one of the leading IoT cloud platforms.

-- Building and installing a simple Android App with Cordova and connecting to IBM Bluemix.
+- Building and installing a simple Android App with Cordova and connecting to IBM Cloud.